Laura555-p/searchfornumbers/README.md

 **The Search For Numbers mobile application**

 The user needs to search for a number that is provided in the task above a list of numbers.
 The number on the button is equal to this score.
+The numbers are fading out and fading in again, to make the search a little bit harder.

 Application is created of **a widget tree**, **a map**, **three methods:**